djgroen/FabSim3/docs/advanced_topics.md

 ```

 !!! note
 	This function first navigates to the `blackbox` subdirectory in the local Fabsim3 installation, and subsequently executes the `$script` in that directory.
-Also, the freehand use of `args` give a sequence of parameters etc.
+Also, the freehand use of `args` gives a sequence of parameters etc.

 To run LAMMPS on a remote host (part of FabMD) one could write:
 ```python